vlapsley/australia/README.md

 ## To-do list
 * Redo some tree textures, especially wood.
 Some of them are great, some are awful.
-* Finish corals in Great Barrier Reef.
 * Opals in Central Australia biome.
-* Work out way to place some tree and plants along rivers.
+* Work out way to place some trees and plants along rivers.
 * Salt lakes in Central Australia biome.
 * Adjust tree and plant distribution.
 * Adjust tree size and leaf functions.
 * Add some rocky beaches.
 * Add some river/lake plants, especially to Arnhem land biome.
-* Add red terra rossa soil and grape vines in the Flinders-Lofty biome.
+* Add terra rossa soil and grape vines in the Flinders-Lofty biome.
 Red/white wine.
 * Add more logs.
 * Add moss on trees.
 * Palm trees in FNQ and Arnhem land beaches.
 * Add support for survival mod/game.
+* Add support for a mobs mod - Great White Shark, Tiger Shark, Saltwater Crocodile, Brown Snake, Tiger Snake, Emu, Kangaroo.

 ## Installation